Kate Fitch

 Qualifications

-Kate holds a Masters degree in Social Policy and Planning from the London School of Economics and a Politics degree from Durham University.
+I have an MSc in Social Policy and Planning from The London School of Economics and Political Science and a BA (hons) in Politics and Sociology from Durham University.

 Experience

-Prior to setting up Kate Consults two years ago, Kate was Director of Policy and Communications at the disability charity, Sense.
-In this role she oversaw the organisation’s policy, public affairs and communications activities and led on the development of Sense’s organisational strategy for 2019-2022.
+Before working for myself, I was Director of Policy and Communications at the disability charity, Sense.
+In this role I oversaw the organisation’s policy, public affairs and communications activities and led on the development of Sense’s organisational strategy for 2019-2022.

-As Head of Policy and Campaigns at Sense Kate delivered several major policy campaigns.
-These included ‘When I’m Gone’ which highlighted the need for better support for long-term carers, and the ‘Case for Play’ campaign, chaired by Lord David Blunkett.
-She also played a key leadership role in the Jo Cox Commission on Loneliness.
+Prior to this, as Head of Policy and Campaigns at Sense, I delivered several major policy campaigns including ‘When I’m Gone’ which highlighted the need for better support for long-term carers, and the ‘Case for Play’ campaign, chaired by Lord David Blunkett.
+I also played a key leadership role in the Jo Cox Commission on Loneliness.

-Before working at Sense, Kate held a range of senior policy and research roles at the NSPCC.
-Her work included delivering specialist policy advice on safeguarding children in education settings, policy and media position development and research on safeguarding and sex offender management.
+Before working at Sense, I held a range of senior roles at the NSPCC.
+My work included delivering specialist policy advice, developing policy and media positions and leading on research.